-AACSB Assessment:
+ABET Assessment:

-The College of Business is in the process of applying for AACSB accreditation.
-As part of that process, students will be assessed on program-level outcomes based on course outcomes from various courses.
-The materials from this course may be used for assessing such program-level outcomes, and hence students must follow the necessary rigor to ensure mastery and retention of the above course outcomes.
-COVID-19: Due to the current pandemic environment, all university personnel (faculty, students and staff, etc) are required to adhere to mandated procedures and guidelines as communicated through university communications.
+The Department of Computing and Cyber Security is in the planning process of applying for ABET accreditation for its BS in computer science program for which this course is a core course.
+As part of that process, students will be assessed on program level outcomes based on course outcomes from this course, and hence students must follow the necessary rigor to ensure mastery of the above course outcomes.
+For this course the following Program outcomes will be assessed: